 - Daily activities geared towards enhancing problem-solving and debugging skills in Python.

-- A visit to the Teague data center to see two of the Texas A&M supercomputers, Ada and Terra.
+- A visit to the Teague data center to see two of the Texas A&M supercomputers, Grace and Terra.

 - A tour of the Engineering Innovation Center at Texas A&M University.